-01Trustee or Beneficiary Modification or Judicial Modification
+Trustee or Beneficiary Modification or Judicial Modification

-Some irrevocable trusts are written with instructions to the trustees or beneficiaries allowing the terms of the trust agreement -- its formation document -- to be modified under specific and limited circumstances.
+Some irrevocable trusts are written with instructions to the trustees or beneficiaries allowing the terms of the trust agreement, its formation document, to be modified under specific and limited circumstances.

 Charitable trusts usually contain provisions to allow modification of the trust agreement to comply with changes in federal tax or other laws.
 This type of modification can be accomplished using a document signed by the trustee and all the beneficiaries.
 Typically, current as well as remainder beneficiaries must sign.
 A remainder beneficiary is a charitable organization that receives the balance of the trust after its income is distributed to other beneficiaries for a period of time.

-02Trust Protector Modification
+Trust Protector Modification

 Exercise of a Power of Appointment

 If the trustee or the beneficiaries of the irrevocable trust have been given a lifetime or testamentary "power of appointment," the terms of the trust can be changed for the benefit of current or future beneficiaries.
 This simply requires signing a document which exercises the power in accordance with the terms specified in the trust agreement.

-04Disposition of Trust Property
+Disposition of Trust Property

 Although it won't change the provisions of an otherwise irrevocable trust, the sale or other disposition of all the property held by the trust can effectively cause it to be terminated.
-The trust would still exist, but it would serve no purpose -- it would become an empty entity.
+The trust would still exist, but it would serve no purpose, it would become an empty entity.
 For example, if an irrevocable life insurance trust or "ILIT" owns a life insurance policy on which the required premiums are not paid, the policy will eventually lapse, leaving the irrevocable trust empty.